My #1 social media recipe in 2020...

-I do have a soft spot for loaf cakes (maybe I've mentioned before).
-I like the convenience of slicing them, they don't take up too much space and the size is just right for giving away to a friend or neighbor or stuffing in the freezer to thaw on another day.
+I do have a soft spot for loaf cakes (maybe I've mentioned it before).
+I like the convenience of slicing them, they don't take up too much space, and the size is just right for giving away to a friend or neighbor or stuffing in the freezer to thaw on another day.

 "The addition of buckwheat flour is wonderful for creating a soft crumb with subtle nuttiness."

 Notes: Buckwheat flour is Arrowhead Mills.
 Butter is unsalted.
 Apple is Honey Crisp.